LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Scheme of the proof

 Ultimately, we are interested in the spectral projector $\widetilde P$ of the original Hamiltonian $H=H_0+ Z^{(0)}$.
 To relate it to the spectral projector $P'$ of $H^{(n_*)}$, we simply need to undo the successive rotations, i.e.\

-The unitary $U$ in the last line can simply be defined as the product $e^{-i A^{(0)}}\ldots e^{-i A^{(n_*)}} e^{-i A^{(\infty)}}$.
-We now come to the proof of Theorem \ref{thm: locality}, i.e.\ we investigate the locality properties of the maps $O \mapsto U O U^{-1}$ and its inverse $O \mapsto U^{-1} OU $.
+The operator $U$ in the last line can simply be defined as the product $e^{-i A^{(0)}}\ldots e^{-i A^{(n_*)}} e^{-i A^{(\infty)}}$.
+It is unitary if the perturbation is Hermitian, since then $A^{(n)}$ and $A^{(\infty)}$ can be chosen Hermitian.
+We now come to the proof of Theorem \ref{thm: locality} and Theorem \ref{thm: analyticity}, i.e.\ we investigate the locality properties and analyticity of the maps $O \mapsto U O U^{-1}$ and its inverse $O \mapsto U^{-1} OU $.
 For the sake of explicitness, let us focus on the latter, as the former is treated analogously.
+It is important that we allow the perturbation to be non-Hermitian, as we also did in the previous subsections.
 We use the shorthand

 so that the object of interest reads